McIntyre-Lab/events/README.md

-# Event Analysis v1.0.14
+# Event Analysis v1.0.16
 Event Analysis is an annotation-driven, transcriptional event-based method for transcriptome reference reduction by using the detection and quantification of transcriptonal events (junctions, exons, exon fragments) to identify what transcripts are likely present and which are likely not present given experimental data.

 It comprises of a collection of python scripts and example shell submission scripts for Event Analysis.
-Details on the approach and benchmarking against other methods can be found in the G3:Genomics manuscript (URL to be added).
+Details on the approach and benchmarking against other methods can be found in the G3:Genomics manuscript (Newman et al, 2018, "Event Analysis : using transcript events to improve estimates of abundance in RNA-seq data", G3: Genes, Genomes, Genetics; http://www.g3journal.org/content/8/9/2923).

+## Citing Event Analysis
+To cite Event Analysis:
+Newman, JRB, Concannon P, Tardaguila M, Conesa A, McIntyre LM, (2018) "Event Analysis: Using Transcript Events To Improve Estimates of Abundance in RNA-seq Data",
+G3: Genes, Genomes, Genetics. v8(9), p2923-2940, https://doi.org/10.1534/g3.118.200373

 ## Installation instructions